Molu15/cdsInc/README.md

 # cdsInc.
 We present to you cds Inc. a mobile application all about cats with fun minigames.

 To get started with it, you have 2 options.
-Either you download the APD-file and start the game directly or you download the unity project and build it from there.
+Either you download the APK-file and start the game directly or you download the unity project and build it from there.
 All relevant code and sceens are in the xxx folder.

 List of scenes: